spacez320/adventofcode/README.md

 adventofcode
 ============

-Solutions for Advent of Code.
+Solutions for Advent of Code, mostly in Erlang.

+If you don't want to be spoiled, be careful about clicking around.

 Statistics
 ----------